acorona13/acorona13/README.md

 Go see the light

+ 🔭 I’m currently working on this assignment
+- 🌱 I’m currently learning how to go with the flow.
+- 🤔 I’m looking for help with career path.
+- 💬 Ask me about anything.
+- 📫 How to reach me: phone number (if a friend), Email
+- 😄 Pronouns: The One
+- ⚡ Fun fact: Tired of life
+-->

 <!--
 **acorona13/acorona13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.